Ironikus/wp-webhooks/readme.txt

 * Test all of the available triggers with a single click
 * Test all of the available actions within the plugin
 * Advanced settings for each webhook trigger url
+* Manage all of our extensions within the plugin
 * Fully translatable and ready for multilingual sites
 * Full WPML Support
 * Advanced Developer Hooks